 Purchase-to-Pay activities impact operations throughout the organization such as inventory management and supply chain management.
 Optimizing the Purchase-to-Pay process eliminates inefficiencies and can lead to benefits throughout the entire organization.

 With UiPath Process Mining you get more insight in the actual execution of the Purchase-to-Pay process, and detailed information to analyze the order statuses, the delivery of the goods and the invoices.

-With UiPath Process Mining, it is possible to get insight in how your Purchase-to-Pay process actually performs.
+With UiPath Process Mining, you get insight in how your Purchase-to-Pay process actually performs.
 For example, how long it takes for a purchase request to become an actual Purchase Order, how long it takes to process the Purchase Orders, and most important to what extent are you paying in time.
 For all steps in the process, AppOne provides insights into the throughput times.

 With AppOne you can easily monitor your Purchase-to-Pay process to check the progress and quality of the process on a regular basis.
 If deviations are detected, you can take action to improve or change the process or parts of the process.
 Default KPIs (Key Performance Indicators) and Tags are defined for the Purchase-to-Pay process, which enable you to keep an overview of the process.